 Visit historic sites from the Colonial era, foodie hot spots and unspoiled natural areas on this road trip from the Midlands to the coast.

 Get a glimpse of life in our country’s earliest days on the trails at Ninety Six National Historic Site.
-Walk the terrain traversed by traders, trappers and Cherokee Indians, and explore a Revolutionary War earthen fort built to protect Loyalists in South Carolina’s backcountry.
+Walk the Ninety Six terrain traversed by traders, trappers and Cherokee Indians, and explore a Revolutionary War earthen fort built to protect Loyalists in South Carolina’s backcountry.

 Spend time outdoors fishing, hiking or simply enjoying nature in the 348-acre Dreher Island State Park set on three islands in beautiful Lake Murray.
 Borrow a rod and reel through the Tackle Loaner Program and try your luck catching one of the lake’s famed stripers.

-Embark on a foodie expedition along Devine Street with its array of culinary offerings, from specialty coffee to Peruvian shrimp tacos.
+Embark on a foodie expedition along Devine Street in Columbia with its array of culinary offerings, from specialty coffee to Peruvian shrimp tacos.
 Must-stop spots include Cantina 76, The Devine Cinnamon Roll Deli, Blūm Coffee and Craft and Draft.

 Hike through Congaree National Park’s champion trees, among them a 17-story loblolly pine.
 Nine trails and a boardwalk loop take you into the old-growth bottomland hardwood forest.
 If you’re visiting in the spring, be sure to stop by Cottle Strawberry Farm for some of the sweetest, juiciest berries you’ve ever tasted.